 After the attack on Pearl Harbor on December 7, 1941, the U.S. military declared martial law.
 The government grounded most of the Japanese-owned fishing fleet.
 Overnight, Hawaiʻi lost its primary source of fresh protein.

-The military flooded the islands with Spam.
-Hormel had been supplying it since the early 1940s because it was shelf-stable, protein-dense, and could be shipped in massive quantities.
-Without Spam and other canned meats, the Hawaiian economy would have collapsed during the war years.
+Thanks to the US military, they flooded the islands with SPAM.
+The company ‘Hormel’ had been supplying it since the early 1940s because it was shelf-stable, protein-dense, and could be shipped in massive quantities.
+Without SPAM and other canned meats, the Hawaiian economy would have collapsed during the wartime years.

 From Wartime Necessity to Genuine Love

-Any 7-Eleven: The 7-Eleven Spam musubi in Hawaiʻi is legitimately good.
+Any 7-Eleven: The 7-Eleven SPAM musubi in Hawaiʻi is legitimately good.
 Made fresh daily.
+Usually my go-to breakfast when short on time!

 📍 3308 Kanaina Ave, Honolulu, HI 96815